Leleat/Tiling-Assistant/GUIDE.md

 ### Popup Layouts

 A 'Popup Layout' has a name and a list of rectangles with optional apps and loopTypes attached to each rectangle.
 If you activate a layout, you will spawn a Tiling Popup (hence the name 'Popup Layout') at each rectangle - one after the other.
 If you attached an app to the rectangle, instead of calling the Tiling Popup, a new instance of the app will be opened and tiled in that spot.
 If you set a loopType, you will keep tiling windows to that one rectangle and make them share that space evenly.
-This way you can setup layouts similiar to "Master and Stack".
+This way you can setup layouts similiar to 'Master and Stack'.
 Any rectangle can have a loopType set.

 You define rectangles by entering their `x` and `y` coordinate as well as their `width` and `height` into a text field separated by `--`.
 They are floating point values and can range from 0 to 1.
 The point (0,0) represents the top-left of your workspace and (1,1) the bottom-right.
 A loopType is set by appending `--h` or `--v` to the text field for a horizontal and a vertical loop respectively.
 You can attach an app by using the `add button` to the right of a text field.
 It acts like a toggle.
 If you already attached an app to it, clicking it again, will remove the app.
 Here is an example.
 The text field at row 0 defines a horizontal loop (`.5--0--.5--.5--h`) for the top-right quarter of my workspace and row 1 defines a non-looped rectangle (`.5--.5--.5--.5`) at the bottom-right quarter with an app (`Calender`) attached to it.